gazebosim/gz-common/Migration.md

     a valid query can be "?aquery", "?aquery?", and `??`.
     * A URI authority is optional.
 If present, then a URI authority begins with two forward slashes and immediately follows the URI scheme.
-A host must be present if an authority is present.
-All this means the following is invalid, `file:///abs/path/to/file`.
-The proper form is `file:/abs/path/to/file`. `file://` has been deprecated in Ignition Common 4.
-Starting in Ignition Common 5 `file://` will require a valid authority.
+A host must be present if an authority is present and the scheme != 'file'.

 ## Ignition Common 2.X to 3.X